UN Universal Periodic Review

 The periodic review is a multi-phase process.
 At its core is an intergovernmental dialogue on the human rights situation in the State concerned.

-This State initially prepares a report on its own human rights situation.
+The State under review initially prepares a report on its own human rights situation.
 The Office of the UN High Commissioner for Human Rights in turn creates a compilation of conclusions and recommendations already issued by other human rights organs.
-It also compiles a summary of views submitted by the national human rights institution (the Human Rights Centre in Finland) and by NGOs.
+It also compiles a summary of views submitted by the national human rights institution and by NGOs.

-A Government-appointed delegation of ministry officials represents Finland on the UPR Working Group.
-Independent observers from NGOs may also be appointed to the delegation.
+A Government-appointed delegation of ministry officials represents Finland before the UPR Working Group.
+Independent observers from Parliament and NGOs may also be appointed to the delegation.

 The review concludes with the adoption of the Working Group report at a session of the Human Rights Council.